dirkkelly/dirkkelly/content/2018/02/foresty-for-writing-blog-posts-on-hugo.md

 ![](/uploads/2018/02/28/35B96409-EE8A-47AF-B819-DEEBCB223373.png)

 Years ago I knew that static websites would be the future of website development, and the "death of content management systems".
-I've done a lot to push that agenda in my own sphere, I think Forestry has brought the future to now.
+I've done a lot to push that agenda in my own sphere, forcing people to follow developer practices (using GitHub) I think Forestry.io has closed the gap to make this consumer ready.

-Want [forestry.io](https://forestry.io "forestry.io") as your interface for creating content?
+Want [Forestry.io](https://forestry.io "forestry.io") as your interface for creating content?
 (I do) Encourage your organization to migrate to Hugo as their static site generator, know I am!